 - software to measure key facial features and compare your photo with others held by the department

-- a computer chip that securely stores card and personal information
+- a computer chip that securely stores product information

 - a variety of visual security features such as holograms and special inks